Romola Garai

-She's also known for her portrayal of Emma Woodhouse in the BBC series Emma (2009) for which she received a nomination for the Golden Globe Award for Best Actress – Miniseries or Television Film.
+She is also known for her portrayal of Emma Woodhouse in the BBC series Emma (2009), for which she received a nomination for the Golden Globe Award for Best Actress – Miniseries or Television Film.
 She received a nomination for the British Academy Television Award for Best Actress for the BBC Two series The Crimson Petal and the White (2011).
-From 2011 to 2012 she played Bel Rowley in the BBC series The Hour receiving Golden Globe Award and Critics' Choice Television Award nominations.
+From 2011 to 2012, she played Bel Rowley in the BBC series The Hour receiving Golden Globe Award and Critics' Choice Television Award nominations.
 In 2022, she portrayed Mary Tudor in Becoming Elizabeth.